The NLN-PAX (2023 Guide)

-The NLN-PAX is specially used by nursing schools to assess whether a candidate has the skills and aptitude to be successful within the role they are applying for.
+The NLN-PAX is a nursing exam that is specially used by nursing schools to assess whether a candidate has the skills and aptitude to be successful within the role they are applying for.

 'PAX' stands for Pre-Admission Exam and was created by the National League for Nursing – which is the 'NLN' at the front.